nezaboodka/reactronic/README.md

   - **Triggering Objects** - a set of objects that store data of an application (state) and cause reactions upon their changes;
-  - **Atomic Function** - a function that makes changes in triggering objects in atomic way ("all or nothing");
+  - **Atomic Block** - a code block that makes changes in triggering objects in atomic way ("all or nothing");
-  - **Reactive Function** - a function that is (re-)executed in response to changes made in triggering objects by atomic actions;
+  - **Reaction** - a function that is
+    (re-)executed in response to changes made in triggering objects by atomic actions;
-  - **Cached Function** -  a function which result is remembered and, if becomes obsolete, causes function to re-execute on-demand.
+  - **Cache** -  a function which result is remembered and, if becomes obsolete, causes function to re-execute on-demand.

 Demo application built with Reactronic: https://nevod.io/#/playground.
 Source code of the demo: https://gitlab.com/nezaboodka/nevod.web.public/-/blob/master/README.md.